Erfaan-Rostami/Deep-Learning/README.md

  ## Google Colab:
  <a href="https://colab.research.google.com/notebooks/welcome.ipynb">Google Colab</a> provides GPU and it’s totally free.
 Seriously!

- - A <a href="https://towardsdatascience.com/getting-started-with-google-colab-f2fff97f594c">Simple Tutorial</a> for the Frustrated and Confused
+ - A <a href="https://towardsdatascience.com/getting-started-with-google-colab-f2fff97f594c">Simple Tutorial</a> for the Frustrated and Confused, by Anne Bonner